After-School Drop-Off Coffee: Creating Connection in Busy Mornings

 Keep It Simple (But Thoughtful)

-If you have a French press, a Nespresso, or even a simple pour-over setup, use what you already have and make it part of the experience.
+If you have a coffee machine, use what you already have and make it part of the experience.
+Check out our favorite drip coffee, Keurig, and Nespresso machines for at-home gatherings here.
 A teapot or electric kettle for those who prefer tea adds an inclusive touch — especially in the cooler months.
 Think chamomile, chai, or a seasonal spiced blend.

 What to Serve (Without Stress)